Knaresborough: Economy

+Media

+Local news and television programmes are provided by BBC Yorkshire and BBC North East and Cumbria on BBC One & ITV Yorkshire and ITV Tyne Tees on ITV1.
+Television signals can be received from either Emley Moor or Bilsdale TV transmitters.

+The town's local radio stations are BBC Radio York, Greatest Hits Radio Yorkshire, Heart Yorkshire and 'Your Harrogate' which broadcast from Harrogate.

+Local newspapers that serve the town are Knaresborough Post and The Press.

 Religion

-The town has two Church of England churches, a Roman Catholic church, St. Mary's, and Methodist and United Reformed churches.
+The town has two Church of England churches, St John the Baptist, which is the largest church in Knaresborough, and Holy Trinity; a Roman Catholic church, St Mary; and Methodist and United Reformed churches.

 Knaresborough Primitive Methodist Chapel on High Street was built in the 1850s.
 The date of closure is not known; a plaque on the building states that it was built in 1851 but there is some debate about this.
 The chapel premises were used by a coat manufacturer for a good part of the 20th century.
 In 2001 the premises were converted into four flats.

 Ecumenical services take place at Our Lady of the Crag Shrine (1408).